jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 ---
 layout: default
-title: Smooth view transitions for React views
+title: Smooth transitions for React views
 resume: Today's web app development has become way too JavaScript centric and achieving nice and performant animations on modern web apps can be a real challenge.
 ---

 This happened to me in a recent project with view transitions.
-The main reason is that libraries like React and our code requires heavy processing activity to update the DOM, not leaving enough room for smooth animations.
+Nowadays libraries like React and our code require heavy processing activity to update the DOM, not leaving enough room for smooth animations.

 After debugging and many tries these findings were the most _bulletproof_ solutions.